-The University of Michigan Interventional Radiology Independent Residency Program is ACGME accredited and approved for 1 and 2 year positions.
-Our program plans to match up to 2 candidates per year into the 2nd year of training (1 year program).
-Candidates who have completed an Early Specialization in Radiology (ESIR) track are eligible to apply.
+The University of Michigan Interventional Radiology Independent Residency Program (previously known as IR fellowship) is ACGME accredited and approved for one and two year positions.
+Our program plans to match up to two candidates per year into the one year program with candidates who have completed an Early Specialization in Radiology (ESIR).

 University Hospital has five dedicated IR angiography suites, including two combined CT-angiography suites and two angiography suites with cone-beam CT capability, as well as three Neurointerventional bi-plane angiography suites.
 The Frankel Cardiovascular Center has two dedicated IR angiography suites with cone-beam CT capability, one additional vascular and IR angiography suite with cone-beam CT, and one hybrid/angiography OR.
 The C. S. Mott Women and Children’s hospital has one dedicated IR bi-plane angiography suite.

 The Ann Arbor Veteran’s Affairs Hospital, the largest in our state, has two state-of-the-art angiography suites and a dedicated procedural CT scanner.

 Independent IR Residents (formerly known as IR Fellows) will perform the entire gamut of image guided minimally invasive procedures in a clinically-based VIR practice.